 Now for the actual plan — you know approximately how many hours you need to study, but how will you fit them into your schedule?

-If you want to take a test at the end of the summer, the SAT is now also offered at the end of August (August 24, 2019), while the ACT is offered in the summer on July 13, 2019 (except in CA and NY).
-Note that the tests are held at roughly the same time every year, so these dates should still be good benchmarks if you’re reading this later.
+If you want to take a test at the end of the summer, the SAT is now also offered at the end of August (August 29, 2020), while the ACT is offered in the summer on July 18, 2020 (except in NY).
+Note that the tests are held at roughly the same time every year, so these dates should still be good benchmarks if you're reading this later.

 From the start of the summer you're looking at about three months of study time, with a little extra time once the school year starts up again.
 It's a good idea to spread out your hours out as much as possible week by week so you don't get overwhelmed.